robilouis/Celeste-PCG/README.md

 #### Misc
 Script for formatting: `bash -c 'pyupgrade --py311-plus $(find **/*.py) && black . && ruff . --fix '`
-Install updated versions of Maple: `Pkg.add(PackageSpec(url="https://github.com/CelestialCartographers/Maple.git"))`
+Install updated versions of Maple: `Pkg.add(PackageSpec(url="https://github.com/robilouis/Maple.git"))`

 # TODOs:
-- Add small functions for designing beginning/respawn/ending points of a generated level (check if heart is already implemented in Maple)
+- Add small functions for designing beginning/respawn/ending points of a generated level (check if heart is already implemented in Maple) - OK??
 - Add parameters to orient generation direction of a lvl: if None, should be like a random generation as it is atm.
 Should provide a direction (out of 8) and a "strength" parameter, from 0 to 1; 0 meaning the direction is basically ignored, 1 is like strictly respected (should be strictly between 0 and 1).
-- Revision of the base pcg model, we do not want to generate fully closed rooms, or at least give the possibility not to do so
+- Revision of the base pcg model, we do not want to generate fully closed rooms, or at least give the possibility not to do so - change in model.py
 - Focus on playability, interestingness and complexity